Victoria Calvert

 Victoria Marie Calvert (née Stubbs, born 1981) is an American lawyer from Georgia who is a United States district judge of the United States District Court for the Northern District of Georgia.

 Early life

-Calvert was born Victoria Marie Stubbs, the daughter of Eddie and Sherrie Stubbs.
+Calvert was born Victoria Marie Stubbs, the daughter of Eddie Stubbs, a truck driver, and Sherrie (nee' Welch) Stubbs.
 Her surname changed after her father died when she was five years old.

 Calvert earned a Bachelor of Arts from Duke University in 2003 and a Juris Doctor from the New York University School of Law in 2006.

 Career

 From 2006 to 2012, Calvert was an associate at King & Spalding in Atlanta, where she represented clients in the Special Matters and Government Investigations group.
 From 2012 to 2022, she was a staff attorney in the federal public defender program in Atlanta.

 Notable cases

 Calvert was part of the legal team for Nicholas Bryant, who challenged the death sentence he received for murder during an armed robbery.
 The Georgia Supreme Court reversed his death sentence.

 In 2020, Calvert unsuccessfully challenged her client Titus Bates's conviction for shooting a U.S. Marshals Service task force officer who was attempting to serve him with a warrant.
 Calvert argued that assaulting a police officer with a dangerous weapon did not qualify as a predicate crime of violence.